 Is The Expiration Date Of A Debit Card Important?

-As a habit, we go shopping with less cash and use debit cards whenever possible.
+As a habit, we shop with less cash and use debit cards whenever possible.
 Convenient, right?
-Yes, It’s convenient to carry a few cards instead of taking the bundles of cash with you.
-Until something goes wrong.
+Yes, It’s convenient to carry a few cards instead of taking the bundles of cash with you until something goes wrong.

 But how would it feel when you have done all the shopping (spending several hours), and your debit card gets declined at the cashier?

 Oops!
 How embarrassing that is going to be?

 This is why you need always to remember your card’s expiry date.
 It doesn’t just avoid embarrassing moments but also helps you save your time and money.

 What To Do When A Debit Card Expires

 You must do a few things if a debit card has expired already.
 First thing first.
 You need to request a new debit card.

 Your card issuer will often automatically send you a new replacement card with a completely different number, date, EMV chip, and security code on the back.

 The second important step is to activate the renewed debit card, and you can start making purchases again.